 Dr. Kendall Gerdes's research interests include rhetorical theory, feminist and queer theory, digital rhetoric, composition theory, and pedagogy.
 She has taught graduate courses on rhetorical theory, posthumanism, and the history of rhetoric, and her undergraduate courses include a composition class focused on rhetoric and videogames.

 Dr. Gerdes is currently working on a book about rhetorical theory, academic freedom, and campus activism.
-She is also coeditor of a volume of essays in honor of Sharon Crowley, with Andrea Alden, Judy Holiday, and Ryan Skinnell, entitled Reinventing (with) Theory in Rhetoric and Writing Studies (in progress).
+She is also coeditor of a volume of essays in honor of Sharon Crowley, with Andrea Alden, Judy Holiday, and Ryan Skinnell, entitled Reinventing (with) Theory in Rhetoric and Writing Studies (forthcoming).
 Dr. Gerdes previously served a two-year term on the Rhetoric Society of America Governing Board.
 Her writing has appeared in Philosophy & Rhetoric, Transgender Studies Quarterly, Kairos, and QED: A Journal of Queer Worldmaking.

 - Gerdes, Kendall, with others.
 "Forty Years and More: Reminiscences with Sharon Crowley."